NelisW/myOpenHab/docs/110-Dynamic-DNS-remote-port-forwarding.md

 5. For the purpose of this document we assume you want to make an HTTP server on your Raspbwrry Pi visible on the internet.
 This server could serve blog pages or provide control of some service (via HTTP) on your internal network.

+Note that in all of the work below remember that the changes are not instantaneous, you may have to wait a short time for all the setting values to propagate to the appriopriate servers.

 ## Set up an HTTP server on the Raspberry Pi

+The Raspberry Pi server must be setup on a fixed IP address in order to use port forwarding.
+See [here](https://github.com/NelisW/myOpenHab/blob/master/docs/102-Setup-Raspbian-RPi.md) for instructions.

 Setting up a Python Flask server on the Raspberry Pi is documented [here](https://github.com/NelisW/myOpenHab/blob/master/docs/113-Webserver-with-Flask.md).

 By default a Flask server runs on port 5000.
 Test the webserver to ensure that it runs on the port you want to expose to the internet.
 Suppose that your Pi is running on ip `10.0.0.100` and the Flask server is running.
-Access the Pi from within your nerwork with `10.0.0.100:port` where `port` is the port number you selected.
+Access the Pi from within your nerwork with `10.0.0.100:port` where `port` is the port number you selected (`888` in the example below).
 HTTP ports are usually 80, but you can use any port number (if not already used by some other server).

 ## DynDNS